juanmajm80/Excel_Clients_Invoices/README.md

 - Part 1 - This is the first sheet and it's only to access to the diferent sheets like a link

 - Part 2 - It is formed by 2 sheets and they are two databases:
+    - Pacients
-  - Pacients have the diferent clients.
+      - Have the diferent clients.
 One line is a unique client.
 The fields we wanted for further analysis are:
       -
       -
     - Seances have the differents appoinments with the differents clients.
 It can have many lines for the same pacient.
 The fields we wanted for further analysis are:
       - cc
       - z
 - Part 3 - It is formed by 3 sheets and they are the formularies to entry the information to the differents fileds of the databases sheets:
     - Formulaire Pacient
     - Formulaire Seance